 Unfortunately, it doesn’t stop there.
 The recent conflict in Ukraine has now created another setback, with more delays as vehicle manufacturers struggle to get the necessary parts that are usually made in the war-torn country.

-He said: “At the moment, with all that’s going on, it’s really causing major issues in the whole industry.
+“At the moment, with all that’s going on, it’s really causing major issues in the whole industry.
 It is very turbulent to say the least – in fact, it’s relentless.
 “When we came out of lockdown we had the semiconductor issues as all the chips had been used for home entertainment devices such as plasma televisions and PlayStations, bought when people couldn’t go out.

 “A lot of our customers wanted to treat themselves to a new car, which was fantastic, but there was a massive global shortage of vehicles.
 Demand was extremely high, but supply started to struggle.